Ciaran-Hughes/geth_mod/README.md

 make geth
 ```

 Then run the geth executable as usual.
+Afterwards, whitelisted geth can be connected to MetaMask on a localnode.

 To build a docker-compose version of whitelist-propagation geth as the execution client, and the official lighthouse as the consensus client, follow the instructions at [https://github.com/Ciaran-Hughes/ETHNode_Docker](https://github.com/Ciaran-Hughes/ETHNode_Docker) with the docker files in the current repo.